 These rods tend to stick to the workpiece easier, and you need good skill to maintain a steady arc length from start to finish to avoid defects such as porosity.

 Basic rods require a high OCV of at least 70V to start the arc and keep burning.

 Cellulosic rods such as the E6011 are more difficult to weld because their arc is very aggressive.
 It digs and burns through the workpiece very fast with high heat and spatter.
 These rods require long practice to get used to them.

 Like basic rods, they require a high OCV to work.
 Also, their slag is thin but hard to clean.

 Another rod of this type is the E6010, which is even harder to weld with.
 Furthermore, most affordable welding machines cannot work with it.

 The E6013 is the easiest overall welding rod to use and the best rod for beginners.

 It is not perfect, but with it and an affordable welding machine, you can weld many home projects and maintain basic equipment.

-As a result, you will build the skills and confidence to progress and use other more demanding rods.
+As a result, you will build the skills and confidence to progress and use other rods that require a higher skill.

 You can also read this Weldpundit article on how hard stick welding is to learn and how long it takes.